 - Are strings (unless they are written in Lisp-like syntax) a credible data representation for programs?
 Is a Lisp-like string as good an internal representation as a tree?
-(Note: such a string representation must still be scanned character by character to extract subtrees.) - Why do we use external string representations for source programs?
+The answer to both questions is "No". - Why do we use external string representations for source programs?
 Humans find such representations more intelligible perhaps because we write natural language this way.
 Mathematics heavily relies on using strings to represent expressions.